Robinhood is a stock brokerage that hopes to bring commission free trades of stocks to the masses. (and to a big degree, they’ve succeeded)

 Robinhood is free but it doesn’t feel completely bare-bones — which is very important.

 No account minimum and no maintenance fees unless you want paper statements ($5) or paper confirmations ($2).
-If you need those… chances are you won’t be comfortable with an app only brokerage account. 🙂 You don’t need paper statements and those fee rates are consistent with others I’ve seen.
+You don’t need paper statements and those fee rates are consistent with others I’ve seen.
 These are all good but they should be there, it’s pretty standard nowadays.

 Dashboard is sleek and minimalist.
 When you log in, you’re greeted with your account value, some historical charts, and relevant stories in a slider at the bottom.
 Green if you’re up, red if you’re down.

-Robinhood Instant: There’s a “feature” currently in beta (I’m 164,594 in line!) called Robinhood Instant.
+Robinhood Instant: There’s a “feature” called Robinhood Instant.
 Normally when you sell a stock, you have to wait about three days for the funds to make it to your account.
 It’s known as “Stock Settlement” and it’s because of how the clearinghouses work (If you trade individual stocks infrequently, this will never come up).
-Instant would take away that three day wait. (another benefit is instant access of up to $1,000 on deposits to Robinhood)
+Instant would take away that three days wait. (another benefit is instant access of up to $1,000 on deposits to Robinhood)

 What I Don’t Like About Robinhood